-The African Awards were launched in 2008 and are presented each year by Mshale newspaper.
+African Awards, were launched in 2008, and presented annually by Mshale newspaper.
 Founded in 1996 in Minneapolis, Minnesota, Mshale Newspaper prides itself as the voice of the African immigrant community in the Midwest and around the United States.

 Award Nomination Narrative (Used to “Pitch” for the Award)

 Meyer advocates for social justice and has impeccable integrity.
 She is extraordinarily compassionate with one of the most remarkable and infectious, big laughs.
 One of the first women to serve as finance chair of a major U.S. Senate campaign, Meyer earned her M.B.A. from Wharton Business School.
 She rose to senior positions at Ameriprise and now serves on corporate boards in the financial sector.
-She is humble, radically egalitarian, and uninterested in visible displays of wealth.
-She is a passionate advocate for the children and families in Kenya served by the program, whose lives are transformed because of her work.
+She is a passionate advocate for Kenyan children and families, promoting humility, egalitarianism, and transforming lives through a program’s impact.

-Meyer’s unique contribution is that she brings her business acumen to problem solving, a determination to use metrics and evidence to guide decision-making, and a drive to work toward worthwhile and achievable goals.
-Under her leadership, educational milestones are monitored to best support student success towards employment:
+Meyer’s unique contribution is that she brings her business acumen to problem-solving, a determination to use metrics and evidence to guide decision-making, and a drive to work toward worthwhile and achievable goals.
+Under her leadership, educational milestones are monitored to best support student success toward employment: